caelum-n/cs330-javascript/README.md

 ## How do you run programs in JavaScript?

-**Comments**
+## Comments

 Comments are an important part of any programming language.
 Comments are pieces of text which are ignored when the code is run.
-They serve to communicate what chunks of code do.
+They serve to communicate what different chunks of code do, or otherwise tell humans reading the comments information not as easily discerned by looking at the code alone.

+Comments can also be used when writing a program to make the program ignore parts of the code.
+This can help determine the source of an error or misbehaving code.

+**How do we write comments in JavaScript?**

 Two forward slashes indicate a single-line comment in JavaScript, as seen below: